osi03224/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Create a script that removes all letters c and C from input Replace all characters A and c from input to Z and e respectively Display all lines of the file /etc/ssh/sshd_config starting with a letter
+Create a script that removes all letters c and C from input Replace all characters A and c from input to Z and e respectively Display all lines of the file /etc/ssh/sshd_config starting with a letter Display all the lines in the file /etc/passwd that do not contain the pattern “bin”